hashed-io/hashed-substrate/docs/uniques.md

-Below is a workflow for the create, read, update, delete of Uniques.
+Below is a workflow for Uniques.
 You can run them as Steve.

 ```
 # steve's info